Sol Wachtler: Career

-Wachtler began his political career in 1963, when he was first elected to be a councilman and then a town supervisor of the Town of North Hempstead, New York.
-In 1968, after a failed bid for Nassau County executive, he was appointed to the New York Supreme Court by Republican Governor Nelson Rockefeller.
-In 1972, he was elected to the New York Court of Appeals where he served for nearly 20 years and authored close to 400 opinions.
-In January 1985, Democratic Governor Mario Cuomo appointed him Chief Judge of the Court of Appeals.
+Wachtler began his political career in 1963, when he was first elected to be a councilman and then a town supervisor of North Hempstead, New York.
+In 1968, after a failed bid for Nassau County executive, he was appointed to the New York Supreme Court by Governor Nelson Rockefeller.
+In 1972, he was elected to the New York Court of Appeals, where he served nearly 20 years and authored close to 400 opinions.
+On January 2, 1985, Governor Mario Cuomo appointed him Chief Judge of the Court of Appeals.

-The same month as his appointment, Wachtler was quoted by the New York Daily News as saying that "district attorneys now have so much influence on grand juries that 'by and large' they could get them to 'indict a ham sandwich.
-This quote was then used by Tom Wolfe (and attributed to Wachtler) in Wolfe's 1987 novel The Bonfire of the Vanities, paraphrased into "a grand jury would 'indict a ham sandwich', if that's what you wanted."
-As of 2018, the "ham sandwich" phrase remains in common usage in legal discussions.
+The same month as his appointment, The New York Daily News quoted Wachtler as saying that "district attorneys now have so much influence on grand juries that 'by and large' they could get them to 'indict a ham sandwich.
+In his 1987 novel The Bonfire of the Vanities, Tom Wolfe, citing Wachtler, paraphrased this as "a grand jury would 'indict a ham sandwich', if that's what you wanted."
+The phrase remains in common usage in legal discussions.

 Wachtler's 1975 decision in Chapadeau v.
 Utica Observer protected the right of the defendant newspaper (and by extension of the press in general) to cover issues of public concern without undue exposure to suits for libel.
-The reasoning of the Chapadeau decision was influential with courts throughout the United States.
+The reasoning in the decision influenced courts throughout the U.S.